open-synergy/mdbook-fixed-asset/src/transaksi/asset-retirement-stolen/membuat.md

-# Membuat Asset Retirement By Scrap
+# Membuat Asset Retirement By Stolen

 ## A. INPUT